 However, each redirect accomplishes that mission in a slightly different way.

 A 301 redirect signals to search engines that content has been permanently moved to another page.
 This is the most commonly used redirect, mainly because it’s the best for SEO purposes.
-All of the links pointing to the old page will be redirected to the new one, and all of the link value remains intact.
+All the links pointing to the old page will be redirected to the new one, and all the link value remains intact.

 If you understand how inbound links affect SEO, this is a huge benefit.
 It can take years to build up a solid backlink profile (and show search engines that your site is of value), and it would be a shame to lose all of that work just because you decided to restructure your site or optimize your page for new keywords.

 By using 301 redirects, you can remove pages and redirect users with no adverse effects.
 It may take search engines some time to recrawl your site and credit the new page with existing links (so it isn’t advisable to change the structure of your site often), but once they do, your new pages should rank just as well as your old ones.